Varicocele: Causes, Symptoms, Treatment, Complications and Prevention

 There are two types of varicocele which can be further categorized into 3 types.

-Primary Varicocele develops when the left internal spermatic veins and the renal vein creates pressure inside the scrotum.
-In addition to this, there can be malfunctioning of the valves in the veins.
+Develops when internal spermatic veins and the renal vein creates pressure.
+Also, there can be malfunctioning valves in the veins.

 Secondary Varicocele develops when an unwanted growth of skin in the scrotum restricts flow to the internal spermatic vein.